jhackshaw/ofnotes/README.md

 ## About

-This project is an offline note taking app using react, indexeddb, and redux.
+This is an offline note taking app using react, indexeddb, and redux.

 Try it at [ofnote.site](https://wwww.ofnote.site).